laacz/advent-of-code/2019/readme.md

 ## Day 24

 Tried to be fancy with bitmasks et al. But part two... let's say it was very interesting and time consuming plot twist :) Not in terms of the problem, but in terms of converting its solution to code.
 But wasn't that bad, as this time I understood what to do by myself.

+## Day 25

+Made the choice of playing the game in an assisted manner (`cargo run --bin day25 -- -i`).
+Did not succeed, but made a list of lethal objects.
+Also mapped the ship on paper.
+To my surprise, it was not a simple 2D map, but a graph.

+There was a bug in my thinking, since I did not imply out that you can avoid dying by carrying a specific item.
+First I thought there's no room.
+But there is.
+Very much so.

+DFS for exploration and picking up safe objects.
+Then bruteforce for non-lethal items to match the weight.